Historical Apoplexy · State Legislative Adaptations · Ohio

 production cost and retail price.
 "The cost to feed them all is

-6.5% of what we spend on permission" (Cooper, "The Mathematics of
+six and one-half percent of what we spend on permission" (Cooper,

 Section 2484, has operated at-cost food distribution continuously

-for one hundred fifty-seven (157) years, delivering savings of
+for one hundred fifty-nine (159) years, delivering savings of

 seventeen to twenty-five percent (17% to 25%) below civilian retail